netherphp/standards/README.md

 ```

 Methods and functions will not "just end"  - they will include explicit
 return when they are done.
-Arguments will be defined in PascalCase.
-When
-PHP 7 lands, arguments will be defined with their strict type identifier.

 ## Methods with Variable or Optional Arguments